 How do I set up a backdoor Roth IRA?

-To implement the backdoor Roth IRA strategy, you’ll need to have both a traditional IRA and Roth IRA.
+To implement the backdoor Roth IRA strategy, you’ll need to have both a traditional IRA (or a non-deductible IRA) and a Roth IRA.
 You can technically establish both accounts during the backdoor IRA process, but it can be simpler if you create them beforehand.

 Once you have both accounts, here’s how it works.